xtdb/xtdb/README.md

 Project directories are published to Clojars independently so that you can maintain granular dependencies on precisely the individual components needed for your application.

-## Developing Crux

-See the [https://github.com/juxt/crux/tree/master/dev](dev) directory README for instructions on how to develop Crux.

 ## Copyright & License
 The MIT License (MIT)